cheng-01037/cheng-01037.github.io/_pages/about.md

 Research Interest
 ------
-**Keywords:** Medical image computing, Machine Learning, Robustness, Uncertainty, Human-machine collaboration, Medical ultrasound, MRI
+**Keywords:** Medical image computing, Machine learning, Robustness, Uncertainty, Human-machine collaboration, Medical ultrasound, MRI

 My research centres on machine learning and computer vision approaches for medical data interpretation and analysis.
 Topics of our research include but are not limited to the following: